 UX Salaries in London

-With more than 40,000 tech companies in the inner city alone London is considered by many to be the tech capital of Europe.
+With more than 40,000 tech companies in the inner city alone, London is considered by many to be the tech capital of Europe.
 The city is home to companies like Amazon and Google, and these two tech giants are well known for paying above-average rates for UX salaries.

-For junior UX designers with 1-3 years experience London will pay £30,000-£61,000 on average.
+For junior UX designers in London with 1-3 years experience you can earn £30,000-£61,000 on average.
 In the case of mid-career UX professionals that number increases to £37,000-£65,000 for those with 3-5 years in the industry.
 The research also tells us that with just a few more years in the profession senior UX designers with 5-7 years in the field can expect to make £64,000-£96,000.

 UX Salaries in Manchester